IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 The Microsoft Azure Device Twin corresponding to the Azure Sphere development board will need updating to include the same "azure" component settings.
-This is found in the JSON at "desired" / "Components" / "azure".
+This is found in the Device twin JSON at "properties" / "desired" / "Components" / "azure".
+This is can be accessed via the Azure portal.

-The device twin "main" has the bacnet component referenced and the properties for "desired" / "Components" / "bacnet" must be configured to match the actual deployment.
+The device twin "main" has the bacnet component referenced and the properties for "properties" / "desired" / "Components" / "bacnet" must be configured to match the actual deployment.

-The configuration for the BACnet device service are found under "desired" / "Services" / "bacnet_device_service".
+The configuration for the BACnet device service is found under "properties" / "desired" / "Services" / "bacnet_device_service".

 The Azure Sphere board on first boot will wait indefinitely until a complete configuration update is received from the device twin.
 The board will then reboot.
-After reconnecting to Azure Sphere the device service will start processing any configured schedules and publish the data to Azure.
+After reconnecting to the Azure cloud service the device service will start processing any configured schedules and publish the data to Azure.

 If the desired properties are changed then the Azure Sphere board will reboot after receiving notification of the change.